-Think Thrice is like a filing cabinet. a quiet thinking place. a sandbox.
+Think Thrice is a filing cabinet. a quiet thinking place. a sandbox.

-It’s where I come to work through my thoughts, and organize and log insights / so that I don’t lose track of all that I’m learning about how to make real social change happen.
+It’s where I come to work through my thoughts and log insights / so that I don’t lose track of all that I’m learning about how to make real change happen.

-To keep track of the different points along my learning journey, I’ve arranged the site into two sections.
-The Desk Research section will hold my insights and reflections up to 2014.
-And the Field Research section will hold insights and reflections from 2015 onward.
+To keep track of the different points along my journey, I’ve arranged the site into two sections.
+The Desk Research section will hold my reflections up to 2014.
+And the Field Research section will hold reflections from 2015 onward.
 Why this split?
 Read on!

 Where did Think Thrice come from?